 Horses.
-Miller was injured while riding her horse on a trail on county-owned land.
+Miller sued the association after being injured while riding her horse on a trail on county-owned land.
 The trail was maintained by the homeowners association.
 The accident took place on the Weitzens' private driveway that crossed over the trail.
 The driveway was an easement across the trail.
 The court ruled against Miller.
-It held that Civil Code §846 protects easement owners and property owners from liability for recreational use of their property.
+It held that Civil Code § 846 protects easement owners and property owners from liability for recreational use of their property.
 (Miller v.
 Weitzen 2005 DJDAR 12579.)

 Dogs.
 Eleven-year-old Cody was attacked by dogs and severely injured.
 The attack occurred on a private road in an association.
 Plaintiffs sought to expand liability from the dog's owner to the association because it held access easements over the road.
 The court declined to expand liability to the association which did not create the hazard, did not own the dogs, had no interest in the land from which the dogs escaped, and did not own the road where the attack occurred.
 (Cody v.
 Falletti.)

 Recreational Immunity.
 In general, associations are not liable for injuries that occur on equestrian and walking trails per California’s recreational use immunity statute.
 (Civ.
 Code § 846.)
 This statute provides that owners of land used for recreational purposes, have no duty of care to keep the premises (trails and open space) safe for entry or use by others.
 Recreational purposes includes hiking, nature walks, riding, as well as horseback riding.
 The statute does not require that warning of hazardous conditions on trails and open spaces be provided.

 Exceptions to Immunity.
 There are exceptions to recreational immunities.
 Following are some examples: